 Bake.
 On a prepared baking sheet or parchment paper, spread the granola onto a baking tray and mix it in an even layer.

 On a preheated oven, bake until lightly golden brown, about 25-35 mins, stirring halfway.

 Finalize.
-Let the granola cool completely and top with your choice cranberries or dry fruit.
+Let the granola cool completely, and top it with your choice of cranberries or dry fruit.

 Store the granola in an airtight container at room temperature.

-Let it cool down completely before storing it so that everything can dry up properly.
+Let it cool down completely before storing it so everything can dry properly.
 This way, you will have a perfect homemade gluten-free maple granola mix to last for more than one week of regular breakfasts!

 Store this granola recipe in an airtight container for up to 3 months (if they last too long).

 Try to keep it in a dry environment.
 Otherwise, you can store the airtight container in the dry refrigerator.

 🍶 Substitutions and Variations for this gluten-free granola